simweijie/EcommerceDataKotlinSpring/README.md

-## Starting Up
+## Development
-1) FrontEnd: From the root folder of EcommerceDataReact enter the following into the terminal:
+1) FrontEnd: From the root folder of EcommerceDataReact run:
 ```
 yarn start
 ```
-2) BackEnd: From the root folder of EcommerceDataKotlinPsring enter the following into the terminal:
+2) BackEnd: From the root folder of EcommerceDataKotlinSpring run:
 ```
 gradlew bootrun
 ```
 3) Start http://localhost:3000

+## Tech Stack
+- Kotlin
+- Spring
+- React
+- MySQL

 ## To Fix
 - [ ] /upload unit test